 If you own a second home or vacation home (or part of a vacation home) you can deduct the mortgage interest.

-A word of warning: You can rent out the home for part of the year, but to qualify for the deduction, you need to have lived there for at least 14 days or more than 10% of the number of days during the year that the home is rented at a fair rental value, whichever is longer.
+A word of warning: You can rent out the home for part of the year, but to qualify for the deduction, you must live in the home for at least 14 days or more than 10% of the number of days it’s rented (whichever is longer).

 Otherwise, the IRS will consider the home an investment property, and it won’t qualify for the tax deduction.

 Also, if you have more than one second/vacation home – yes, that’s a thing – you can only treat one home as the qualified second home during any year.
 The good news is that you can choose which second/vacation home to claim a deduction on.

 If you’re paying more in interest on one home compared to another, you may want to consider selecting the home that offers the highest possible deduction.

 A home equity loan or home equity line of credit